RuiPedroDev/Stalkiana/README.md

 4. Go to request headers and search for the cookie, triple click the value (mid=...) and copy it.

-5. To get the x-ig-app-id scroll down until you find it (its a number with aproximately 15 digits).
+5. To get the x-ig-app-id scroll down until you find it (its a number with approximately 15 digits).